bloominstituteoftechnology/HTTP-Movies-Assignment/README.md

 }
 ```

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/hNvz7zyxgmYobvSwb/HzrJFpaxkxvq86).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problem

 - Add the ability to update the stars of a movie within a single text input field (think about how to change from an array of strings to a single string, then back to an array of strings)